BrownFalcon001/Chatbot/README.md

 3. **Additional Dependencies:** The application may require additional dependencies based on your system configuration.
 Please refer to the requirements.txt file for details.

+4. **Junk Folder:** It contains some tests I made during developing the chatbot